-Since I am only gone for a week, some meetings I simply decided to postpone until I returned.
+Since I was only gone for a week, some meetings I simply decided to postpone until I returned.
 However, there were three meetings that would slow things down if they were put off.
-I bundled these together so that they would be back-to-back from 7 – 10pm my time.
-I made sure I was in a location with good Internet, bought a sandwich and some snacks, and used Google Hangouts to have those live meetings.
+I bundled these together so that they would be back-to-back from 7 to 10 p.m. my time.
+I made sure I was in a location with good internet, bought a sandwich and some snacks, and used Google Hangouts to have those live meetings.

 I know that it is in everyone’s best interests that I extricate myself from these.
 People figuring out what should be done without me empowers them.
 Me not having to be involved in things others can do lets me focus on those things that I should do.
 And the company would grow faster from all of this.